OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

         see :term:`Public Variables`

+      **virtualenv**
+        Virtualenv is a tool used to create isolated Python environments.
+You can create a new Python environment to run OpenMDAO and install all package dependencies into the virtualenv without affecting your system's site-packages or vice versa.
+If you need to upgrade a package to see how it affects your app, you can create a new virtualenv, install/copy your app into it, run your tests, and delete it when you are finished.

       **VSP**
         Vehicle Sketch Pad.
 VSP is a rapid geometry creation tool used to create a wide range of aerospace vehicles from a combination of predefined components.